pheebcodes/personal-site/content/index.md

-hi! i'm phoebe (she/her), a game designer and electronics maker somewhere in between brooklyn and dublin. in the past i've designed tabletop rpgs, and currently i'm working on a game for the [playdate](https://play.date/) (more info on the blog soon). i sometimes build keyboards (the computer kind), guitar pedals, lights, standing desk
+hi! i'm phoebe (she/her), a game designer and electronics maker somewhere between brooklyn and dublin. in the past i've designed tabletop rpgs, and currently i'm working on a game for the [playdate](https://play.date/) (more info on the blog soon). i sometimes build keyboards (the computer kind), guitar pedals, lights, standing desk